Dorking Wanderers F.C.

 Dorking Wanderers Football Club is a professional football club based in Dorking, Surrey, England.
-Affiliated to the Surrey County Football Association, they are currently members of and play at Meadowbank.
+They are currently members of and play at Meadowbank.
 Formed in 1999 by a group of friends as a recreational amateur team playing grassroots football, the club began life in the Crawley & District League and went on to win twelve promotions in their first 23 seasons, reaching the National League in 2022, where they remained for two seasons before suffering their first-ever relegation.
 Having played for the club in its earlier years, club founder Marc White continues to be the chairman and first team manager to the present day.

 History

 Dorking playing Little Common in the Sussex League Division Two in 2012.

 The club was formed in 1999 by businessman Marc White and friends Peter Buckland, Mark Lewington, Ian Davidson, Lee Spickett, and Penny Gregg.
 White described at the time of the formation of the club he and his friends were season ticket holders at Wimbledon and had become disillusioned with how the club was being run coming to the end of its Premier League tenure.
 The group decided to do something else with their weekends and so Dorking Wanderers were formed as an amateur recreational team.
 The club initially played in the Crawley & District League.
 After their first season in the Crawley League they switched to Division Four of the West Sussex League, winning the division at the first attempt.
 In 2001–02 the club finished as Division Three runners-up, earning a third consecutive promotion.
 After winning Division Two in 2003–04 they were promoted to Division One, and a third-place finish in Division One in 2005–06 saw them promoted to the Premier Division.

 In 2006–07 Wanderers won the West Sussex League's Premier Division, clinching the title with a victory on the last day of the season.
 As a result, the club were promoted to Division Three of the Sussex County League.
 They went on to win Division Three in 2010–11, earning promotion to Division Two.
 A third-place finish in Division Two the following season was enough to see them promoted to Division One.
 Although the league initially denied them entry to the division as their ground was not deemed to meet the requirements, the club appealed to the Football Association, who overruled the decision after an independent ground grading visit confirmed that the ground reached the mandatory standards for Division One football.
 The team initially struggled in Division One, finishing third-from-bottom in 2012–13.
 However, they finished second in 2014–15, earning promotion to Division One South of the Isthmian League.